thuliteio/docs/content/basics/templates/overview.md

 ---
-title: "Use a Template"
+title: "Templates Overview"
+linkTitle: "Overview"
 description: "Guides lead a user through a specific task they want to accomplish, often with a sequence of steps."
 summary: "Guides lead a user through a specific task they want to accomplish, often with a sequence of steps."
 date: 2026-03-24T08:10:51+01:00
 lastmod: 2026-03-24T08:10:51+01:00
 draft: false
-weight: 510
+weight: 310
 toc: true
 params:
   seo: